michaeldeistler/michaeldeistler.github.io/_posts/2018-09-01_MPI_retreat.markdown

 During my research project at the Max-Planck-Institute for Brain Research in Julijana Gjorgjieva's group, the institute's bi-annual retreat took place.
 The retreat beautifully managed to bridge the gap between experimental neuroscience and the theoretical modeling of these processes.

 ## Participating groups
-Julijana Gjorgjieva (Computation in Neural Circuits) Gilles Laurent
+Moritz Helmstaedter (Connectomics)
-Erin Schuman
+Gilles Laurent (Computation in three-layered cerebral cortex) Erin Schuman
-Hiroshi Ito
+Hiroshi Ito (Memory and Navigation Circuits)
-Tatjana Tchumatchenko
-Moritz Helmstaedter
-Johannes Letzkus
+Tatjana Tchumatchenko (Theory of Neural Dynamics) Johannes Letzkus (Neocoritical Circuits)
+Julijana Gjorgjieva (Computation in Neural Circuits)